srujanreddyj/Amenities-object-Detection/README.md

 ### Project Goal
-Develop an end to end machine learning product useful for businesses.
+Develop an end to end machine learning product useful for business.

+## HOW TO USE THIS REPO:

 #### REQUIREMENT
 Python 3.8 or later with all requirements.txt dependencies installed, including torch>=1.6.
 To install run: